wmonacho/Inception_of_things/bonus/handly_command_list.md

 kubectl get svc -n dev -> to recover the port of the service of type NodePort in our namespace "dev"

 when all is deployed: enter on brower or curl : {INTERNAL_IP of node control panel/master}:{svc-port}

+## gitlab part ##

+get the init root password -> sudo kubectl get secret gitlab-gitlab-initial-root-password -n gitlab -ojsonpath='{.data.password}' | base64 --decode ; echo

+to allow export code from github :
+- in the search bar, type : "Admin area"
+- go to Settings > General > Import and export settings
+- Wait 2 minutes
+- Create a new project and import from github and follow procedures
+- search and import iot_repo_p3